How would you describe your role?

 What was your worst job, and what was so bad about it?

-What three businesspeople do you most admire, and why?
+What two business people do you most admire, and why?

 What do you like to do in your spare time?